d3plus/d3plus-viz/README.md

 <a name="Viz.height"></a>

 #### Viz.height([*value*])
-If *value* is specified, sets the overallheight to the specified number and returns the current class instance.
+If *value* is specified, sets the overall height to the specified number and returns the current class instance.
 If *value* is not specified, returns the current overall height.

 **Kind**: static method of <code>[Viz](#Viz)</code>